Student Achievement, Five-year Graduation Rates & Retention

 1850

 Consistent with its mission, ECSU evaluates success with respect to student achievement by measuring the extent to which the University enrolls, retains, and facilitates degree attainment for varied student populations from diverse communities.
-In order to facilitate execution of this goal, University data are regularly tracked, stored, and reported by the Office of Institutional Effectiveness Research and Assessment (OIERA).
-These data are readily available on the University's interactive website.
+These measurable goals and outcomes fit within the institution’s core mission and Strategic Plan 2020-2025 [8], specifically---Goal1: Recruit, retain, and graduate students who will contribute to the economic prosperity of the state, the nation, and global communities.”
+To facilitate execution of this goal, University data are regularly tracked, stored, and reported by the Office of Institutional Effectiveness Research and Assessment (OIERA).
+These data are readily available on the University’s interactive website.

 We present below a contextual snapshot of significant disaggregated enrollment metrics tracked at ECSU.
-Out of the 25 data categories listed for enrollment, only four categories, or 16%, showed decreases over the two-year period from 2018 to 2019.
-Overall the highest increases were seen in the categories of Non-resident Aliens at 100%, and Graduate Students which increased 87.8% percent.
-In total, overall enrollment at ECSU increased by 5.5% in 2019.
+Out of the 25 data categories listed for enrollment, only eight categories, or 32%, showed decreases over the two-year period from 2022 to 2024.
+Overall, the highest increases were seen in the categories of Hispanics at greater than 30%, and Resident Aliens which increased by 20% percent.
+In total, overall enrollment at ECSU increased by 4% in 2024.

 After the disaggregated table profiling ECSU student characteristics, an analysis of specific targeted outcomes will follow.